melinda-dai/scimitar-capital-product-design/README.md

 This PDF captures the early concept phase, where I explored multiple logo directions and documented the reasoning behind each option.

 **What’s inside:**
-- **Iconography + values** exploration (blade/scimitar form, color palette)
+- **Iconography + Values** Exploration (blade/scimitar form, color palette)
-- **Direction 1: Runescape reference** — simplified scimitar mark and lockups, with notes on what it communicates and potential concerns
+- **Direction 1: Runescape reference** — Simplified scimitar mark and lockups, with notes on what it communicates and potential concerns
-- **Direction 2: Motion / illustrative** — more dynamic scimitar imagery, with notes on visual energy vs. readability/seriousness
+- **Direction 2: Motion / illustrative** — More dynamic scimitar imagery, with notes on visual energy vs. readability/seriousness
-- **Direction 3: Clean and corporate** — minimal, more traditional marks and lockups, including notes on brand fit and distinctiveness
+- **Direction 3: Clean and corporate** — Minimal, more traditional marks and lockups, including notes on brand fit and distinctiveness

-**Purpose:** show design thinking, tradeoffs, and how each direction was evaluated.
+**Purpose:** Show design thinking, tradeoffs, and how each direction was evaluated.

 ---